FREE CONSULTATION

 18. Image Accessibility and Rankings

-Accessibility improves rankings indirectly through engagement signals, but it is also a direct quality signal.
+Accessibility helps rankings indirectly through engagement signals, but it’s also a direct quality signal in its own right.

 18.1 Accessibility Checklist